DC Universe Online: Love Conquers All

 The February seasonal content is based around Valentine's Day.
 Originally released in 2011 and titled Valentine's Day, the event featured a daily mission for heroes becoming cherubs and a separate one for villains becoming imps which lead to a fight with Aphrodite and rewarded styles, feats and collection items.
-Player reaction to the event was mostly negative, which led to the content being scrapped due to "quality concerns".
+Player reaction to the event was mostly negative, which led to the content being scrapped.
 The event reappeared in a limited fashion in 2013, when Daybreak released a single mission that granted players all the feats and styles which were part of the original event.
 2014 also featured the same solo mission, as well as a second mission which rewarded two new t-shirt styles.
 The content made a full return in 2015 under the new title, Love Conquers All, which features several hero and villain missions, as well as a 4-player Alert.
 The event has been updated each year since with new feats, styles, and base items.

 Mxyzptlk's Mischief

-Released to coincide with St. Patrick's Day, this content has an Irish theme featuring the mischievous entity from the 5th Dimension, Mister Mxyzptlk.
+Released to coincide with Saint Patrick's Day, this content has an Irish theme and features Mister Mxyzptlk.
 The content features an open world daily mission, and races located around the Daily Planet area of Metropolis.
 Players are rewarded with Four-Leaf Clovers which can be used to purchase items from the event vendor.